redstone-finance/redstone-docs/docs/redstone-credora/how-to-rate-morpho/index.md

 ## Morpho Markets

-In order to deliver a holistic assessment of risk throughout the Morpho protocol, Credora utilizes the collateral asset PD and implied rating as core inputs into **Market Simulations**, which quantify the risk of liquidation in a market.
+In order to deliver a holistic assessment of risk throughout the Morpho protocol, Credora utilizes the collateral asset PD and implied rating as core inputs into **Loan Pair Simulations**, which quantify the risk of liquidation in a market.
 Subsequently, **Liquidation Simulations** are utilized for quantifying the risk of loss in a market.
 The core measurement for this is a **Probability of Significant Loss (PSL)**, which quantifies the probability of a specific market experiencing **Bad Debt** in excess of 1% of principal.
 Bad Debt occurs when a liquidation leaves a borrower or account with some remaining debt, and no collateral to cover it.
 Detailed information about the Loan Pairs Methodology can be found here [Loan Pairs](/docs/redstone-credora/methodologies/markets/without_rehypothecation/).

 The fundamental parameters that define each market and are used for market simulations detailed in the Loan Pairs Methodology are: